evheniy/redux-lazy/docs/options.md

 ```javascript
 rl.addAction('reset', {}, { isReset: true });
 ```
-The same result you can get using addEventAction:
+The same result you can get using addResetAction:

 ```javascript
 rl.addResetAction();